Anorexia and Bulimia

 in their lives, rather fewer men.

-usually in secret.
-You might get through packets of biscuits,
+- You might get through packets of biscuits, several boxes of

-several boxes of chocolates and a number of cakes in just a couple
+chocolates and a number of cakes in just a couple of hours.

-of hours.
-You may even take someone else’s food, or shoplift, to
+- You may even take someone else’s food, or shoplift, to satisfy

-normal meal doesn't satisfy you so that you can't stop
+satisfy you so that you can't stop eating.

 and depressed.
 You try to get rid of the food you have eaten by